Ghost bat: Behaviour and diet

 The family Megadermatidae is carnivorous, feeding on vertebrate species including arthropod, mammalian, amphibian and reptilian prey.
-Large insects, small mice, other bats, other small mammals, small birds, frogs, Pygopodidae (legless lizards), geckos and snakes and also taken.
+Large insects, small mice, other bats, other small mammals, small birds, frogs, Pygopodidae (legless lizards), geckos and snakes are also taken.
 Macroderma gigas is formally referred to as a specialised carnivore, but they have been known to feed on insects if prey is scarce.
 Vertebrate prey is eaten much more frequently and is usually consumed at the site of capture.
 Other species of microbats are taken in flight, including species of Taphozous (sheathtails), Saccolaimus (bentwings), horseshoe bats and the little cave eptesicus.
 The microbat species consumed by M. gigas feed at a variety of habitat and altitudes, and includes those known to cohabit with this species at cave roosts.

 A study of the avian prey of the bat revealed that over fifty species of birds are targeted, in a range of sizes but a preference for those weighing less than 35 grams.
 Birds that roost in flocks make up a large part of the diet, and a quarter of the species are non-passerines.
 One nocturnal species of bird is recorded at their middens, the Australian owlet-nightjar Aegotheles cristatus.
 The examination of the remains of their middens has given support to interpretation of fossil depositions, that have similar assemblages of discarded remains, at the Riversleigh formations where this and other species of Macroderma are exceptionally well represented.

 Field workers report that the species is remarkably passive when handled, whilst other workers have recorded and confirmed reports of Macroderma gigas preying on rodents caught in their pitfall traps.